fieldtrip/website/development/project/openmeeg.md

 # Introduction

 The OpenMEEG software is developed within the Odyssee project-team at INRIA Sophia-Antipolis and at ENPC.
 This package provides tools for solving forward and inverse problems for Magneto- and Electro-encephalography (MEG and EEG).
 The forward problem uses symmetric Boundary Element Method (symmetric BEM) [Kybic et al, A common formalism for the integral formulations of the forward EEG Problem, IEEE Transactions on Medical Imaging, vol. 24, no.1, 2005].
-This method provides excellent accuracy notably for superfical cortical sources.
+This method provides excellent accuracy notably for superficial cortical sources.

 ## Goals